canvasxyz/teekit/packages/images/README.md

 ## Deploying

-You can deploy the image to Azure (recommended) or GCP TDX machines, depending on which profile you built the image with.
+You can deploy the image to Azure or GCP machines, depending on which profile you built the image with.

 Follow the instructions in DEPLOY-AZURE.md or DEPLOY-GCP.md for reference.